 Mohs Micrographic Surgery

-At Swann Dermatology, our skin cancer team is led by a board-certified dermatologist who is fellowship trained in Mohs skin cancer surgery.
+At Swann Dermatology, our skin cancer team is led by a board-certified dermatologist who is fellowship trained in Mohs skin cancer surgery for basal and squamous cell carcinoma.
 Dr. Michael Swann completed a fellowship in Mohs micrographic surgery at Scripps Clinic in La Jolla, California.
 Our staff is dedicated to the highest level of procedural dermatology care including advanced skin cancer management, Mohs surgery, reconstructive surgery, laser & cosmetic dermatology.
 Dr. Swann is the only physician in the Ozarks with fellowship training in Procedural Dermatology, which includes advanced training in Mohs micrographic surgery, reconstructive surgery, advanced cosmetic procedures including cosmetic lasers and leg vein treatments.

 Mohs Micrographic Surgery is the most advanced and effective treatment procedure for skin cancer available today.
 The procedure is performed by specially trained surgeons who have completed at least one additional year of fellowship training (in addition to the physician’s three-year dermatology residency) under the tutelage of a Mohs College member.